 - jumbled, scrambled, delayed or misdirected transmissions

-For related information, please see the Department's General Disclaimer of Liability
+For related information, please see the Tax Department's Website disclaimer: General disclaimer of Liability.

 Questions?
 E-mail bid or Web site questions to BFS.Contracts@tax.ny.gov